What are the 5 factors that impact a credit score?

 Types of credit used = 10% of your credit score.

 Types of credit basically means having a mix of different types of credit.
-There are two types of credit: installment loans (such as a mortgage, student loans, or a Self Lender Credit Builder Account) and revolving credit (such as a credit card).
+There are two types of credit: installment loans (such as a mortgage, student loans, or a Self Credit Builder Account) and revolving credit (such as a credit card).

 Having a mix of both types is considered healthier than having several of just one type.